1968 New York City teachers' strike: Brownsville

 From the 1880s through the 1960s, Brownsville was predominantly Jewish and politically radical.
 The Jewish population consistently elected socialist and American Labor Party candidates to the state assembly and was a strong supporter of unionized labor and collective bargaining.

-In 1940, blacks made up 6 percent of Brownsville's population, a portion that doubled over the next decade.
+Black people made up 6 percent of Brownsville's population in 1940; this share doubled over the next decade.
 Most of these new residents were poor and occupied the neighborhood's most undesirable housing.
-Although the neighborhood was racially segregated, there was more public mixing and solidarity among blacks and Jews than could be found in most other neighborhoods.
+Although the neighborhood was racially segregated, there was more public mixing and solidarity among black and Jewish residents than could be found in most other neighborhoods.

 Around 1960, the neighborhood underwent a rapid demographic shift.
 Citing increased crime and their desire for social mobility, Jews left Brownsville en masse, to be replaced by more blacks and some Latinos.
 By 1970, Brownsville was 77 percent black and 19 percent Puerto Rican.
-Furthermore, Brownsville was frequently ignored by black civil rights organizations such as the NAACP and Urban League whose Brooklyn chapters were based in nearby Bedford-Stuyvesant and were overall less concerned with the issues of the lower income blacks who had moved into Brownsville, thus further isolating Brownsville's population.
+Furthermore, Brownsville was frequently ignored by black civil rights organizations such as the NAACP and Urban League, whose Brooklyn chapters were based in nearby Bedford-Stuyvesant and were overall less concerned with the issues of the lower-income blacks who had moved into Brownsville.
 These changes corresponded to overall increases in segregation and inequality in New York City, as well as to the replacement of blue-collar with white-collar jobs.

 The newly black Brownsville neighborhood had few community institutions or economic opportunities.
 It lacked a middle class, and its residents did not own the businesses they relied upon.

 Schools

-Whites on the neighborhood's periphery lobbied with the school board against the building of a new school that would draw a racially diverse population.
+Whites on the neighborhood's periphery lobbied the school board against the building of a new school that would draw a racially diverse population.
 They were opposed by blacks, Latinos, and pro-integration whites, but nevertheless succeeded in functionally limiting the new school's racial makeup.

 In the years before the strike, Brownsville's schools had become extremely overcrowded, and students were attending in shifts.
 Junior High School 271, which became the nexus of the strike, was constructed in 1963 to accommodate Brownsville's expanding population of youth.
 The school's performance was low from the outset, with most students testing below grade level in reading and math, and few advancing to the city's network of elite high schools.

 New York City's school system was controlled by the Central Board of Education, a large centralized bureaucracy.
 Activists in the 1960s alleged that the Central School Board was uninterested in pursuing mandatory integration; their frustration led them away from desegregation and into the struggle for community control.